-Amesite's mission is to improve the way the world learns.
-We are passionate about understanding the needs of our learners, and we work hard to build products that deliver-for each and every one.
-We also believe that supporting our team with a wonderful environment supports and powers us to accomplish our goals.
+Amesite's mission is to empower people with AI tools.
+We believe that supporting our team with a wonderful environment supports and powers us to accomplish our goals.
 Our values are summarized in our beats-the guideposts for our culture.

 - Judgment beats rules

 - Measurement beats conjecture

-- · Humility beats arrogance
+- Humility beats arrogance

-- Honesty beats politeness
+- · Honesty beats politeness

 - Growth beats comfort

 - Transparency beats manipulation

 - Passion beats indifference